ga-wdi-lessons/devise/readme.md

 ```

 <details>
-  <summary>When working with devise, what do you think might show up inside a flash message?</summary>
+  <summary>When working with Devise, what do you think might show up inside a flash message?</summary>

   - Whether the user has signed in or out successfully
   - Whether the password is correct/incorrect